 - 17.16 If the major components of an item of property, plant and equipment have significantly different patterns of consumption of economic benefits, an entity shall allocate the initial cost of the asset to its major components and depreciate each such component separately over its useful life.
 Other assets shall be depreciated over their useful lives as a single asset.
-With some exceptions, such as quarries and sites used for landfill, land has an unlimited useful life and therefore is not depreciated. - 17.17 The depreciation charge for each period shall be recognised in profit or loss unless another section of this [draft] FRS requires the cost to be recognised as part of the cost of an asset.
+There are some exceptions, such as land which generally has an unlimited useful life and therefore is not usually depreciated. - 17.17 The depreciation charge for each period shall be recognised in profit or loss unless another section of this FRS requires the cost to be recognised as part of the cost of an asset.
 For example, the depreciation of manufacturing property, plant and equipment is included in the costs of inventories (see Section 13 Inventories).